babasaraki/iandow.github.io/_posts/2016-12-10-Benchmarking_MapR_Streams_vs_Kafka.md

 Okay, now lets get to the results.

-## MapR Streams achieves significantly higher throughput than Kafka
+## MapR Streams achieves significantly higher throughput than Kafka.

 In this study I measured how fast a single threaded producer could publish 1 million messages to single topic with 1 parition and 3x synchronous replication (i.e. the producer used the `acks=all` property).
 I ran that test for a variety of message sizes to see how message size affected throughput both in terms of MB/sec and messages/sec.
-The results show MapR Streams consistently achieving 4x higher throughput than vanilla Kafka.
+The results show MapR Streams consistently achieving more than double the throughput of Kafka.

 ![throughput_MBytes_per_sec](http://iandow.github.io/img/tput-bytes.png)

-## MapR Streams can handle significantly larger messages than Kafka
+## MapR Streams can handle significantly larger messages than Kafka.

 MapR Streams demonstrates a much higher capacity for handling large message sizes, as shown below.

 ![throughput_records_per_sec](http://iandow.github.io/img/tput-bytes.png)

-## MapR Streams can handle significantly more topics than Kafka
+## MapR Streams can handle significantly more topics than Kafka.

 Another major benefit that MapR Streams holds over Kafka relates how well it can handle large quantities of stream topics.
 I quantified this by measuring how fast a single threaded producer could publish 1 million messages to an increasingly large quantity of topics, configured with 1 partition and 3x synchronous replication.